arunkv/GetData_CourseProject/README.md

 ## Data Cleanup
 The script run\_analysis.R cleans up the data via the following steps:

-1. Merges the training and the test sets to create one data set.
+1. Loads the training (`train/X_train.txt`) and test (`test/X_test.txt`)
+measurements

-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement using the feature names in `features.txt`

-3. Uses descriptive activity names to name the activities in the data set

-4. Appropriately labels the data set with descriptive variable names.
+3. Loads the subject data from `train/subject_train.txt` and `test\subject_test.txt`, and combines it with the measurements

+4. Loads the activity identifier from `train/y_train.txt` and `test/y_test.txt`
+and combines it with the measurements

+5. Loads the activity labels from `activity_labels.txt` and combines it with the measurements to ensure that the activity has a friendly label

-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+6. From the data set in step 5, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Code Book